2022 Nissan Titan Trim Levels, Configurations & Comparisons.

 Drivers who need room more for passengers should consider stepping up to the Titan Crew Cab.
 It provides 38.5 inches of rear legroom, which is substantially more space than the King Cab version offers.
 Families will also appreciate this trim’s four full-size doors.
 While the Titan Crew Cab S is similarly equipped, it adds cloth seats with vinyl bolsters and automatic headlights.

-Compare to the Crew Cab S vs King Cab SV Trim.
+Compare to the Titan Crew Cab S vs King Cab SV.
 What is the difference?

 Although the Titan King Cab SV isn’t as spacious as the Titan Crew Cab S, it does receive a greater number of premium features.
 This means drivers can experience more luxury.